Lawal-create/hyper-ticker-checker/README.md

 ### **Data Collection**

-To gather price data for the **top 5 cryptocurrencies from the top 3 exchanges**, HyperTicker:
+To gather price data for the **top 5 cryptocurrencies from the top 3 exchanges**, Ticker Checker:

 1. **Fetch top 5 cryptocurrencies** from CoinGecko.
 2. **Retrieves the top 3 exchanges** trading each coin in USDT(USD).